Log Collection: Prior to Version 5.0

 gather a new log bundle from the ZVM:

-- Customer opens a support case.
+- A user opens a support case.

 - Issue is determined to be beyond the scope of “live troubleshooting” and requires log collection for analysis.